Your best decisions are made with your head and your heart.

 Think critically in the study of crime and deviancy

-As a student of criminology, you will have the opportunity to study crime and deviancy from different angles including sociology, cultural studies and law to the growing field of crime science.
+As a student of criminology, study the growing field of crime science crime and deviancy from different perspectives including sociology, cultural studies and law.

 How can I study criminology?